 - offered supervision since 2013

-- mentoring for specific mindfulness projects
+- mentoring for mindfulness projects modified for specific populations

 - MBCT for general populations (experienced teachers and teachers in training)

 - specific interests: body-based awareness, self-compassion, group process, inquiry

 - supporting/mentoring experienced teachers to develop one-off mindfulness projects

 - monthly mindfulness-based group for health professionals, teachers, therapists and others committed to bringing mindfulness into their work (north London)

 50-minute individual session – £60 (or pro rata)

 Please see our Supervision FAQs for more details on the cost of supervision.